leokuo0724/BMAD-METHOD/src/modules/sdd/workflows/product-flow/instructions.md

 <action>Break down into Stories using the PM Agent's story_decomposition principles:

 1. Each Story must deliver business value independently
-2. Stories should be completable within 1-2 sprints (max 8 points)
+2. Stories should be completable within 1-2 sprints
 3. Stories must have clear acceptance criteria
-4. Frontend and backend tasks should be separated
+4. Frontend and backend tasks should be separated (different developers)
 5. Dependencies should be identified and ordered
 6. Each task should include unit test considerations</action>